Foot Notes

 enough to support the weight of an active, full grown adult but

-people with flat feet.
-Typically, the flatter one's feet the longer
+with flat feet.
+Typically, the flatter one's feet the longer it

-because there is a greater degree for bone and tissue shifting.
+supports because there is a greater degree for bone and tissue

 supports don't provide the same level of support as hard arch